etiamz/optiscope/README.md

 all data are eventually represented as functions.
 ```

 Well, in our benchmarks, we represent all data besides primitive integers as functions.
-Nonethelesse, BOHM was still much slower than our 50-line evaluators in Haskell & OCaml.
+Nonethelesse, BOHM was still much slower than Haskell & OCaml with optimizations turned off.

 What conclusions should we draw from this?
 Have Haskell & OCaml so advanced in efficiency over the decades?
 Or does BOHM demonstrate superior performance on Churh numerals onely?
 Should we invest our time in making optimality efficient, given that simpler, unoptimized approaches prove to be more performant?
 I have no definite answer to these questions, but the point is: Optiscope is onely meant to incorporate native function calls into optimal reduction, & it is by no means to be understood as a reduction machine aimed at maximum efficiency.
 While it is true that Optiscope is a heavily optimized implementation of Lambdascope, this fact does not entail that it is immediately faster than more traditional approaches.
 For now, if you want to develop a high-performance call-by-need functional machine, it is presumably better to take the well-known Spinelesse Taglesse G-machine [^stg-machine] as a starting point.